ngantrandev/todo-list-api/README.md

 - Create / Delete a reference between tasks
 - Detect a circular dependency in tasks
 - Prevent circular dependency when adding new reference
+- Periodically check tasks that are about to expire and send email notifications

 ## 3. 🚀 What technologies does this project use?